panchambharadwaj/strava-telegram-auth/README.md

 # Strava Telegram Auth

-App that is ready to be deployed on Heroku.
-Attach a Postgres Dabatase to the app and create the table before using the app.
+App is ready to be deployed on Heroku.
+Attach a Postgres Database to the app and create the table before using.

 ### Create table